Police: Nashville shooter bought 7 guns before school attack

 Police response times to school shootings have come under greater scrutiny after the attack in Uvalde, Texas, in which 70 minutes passed before law enforcement stormed the classroom.
 In Nashville, police have said 14 minutes passed from the initial call to when the suspect was killed, but they have not said how long it took them to arrive.

 Surveillance video shows a time stamp of just before 10:11 a.m., when the attacker shot out the doors.
-Police said they got the call about a shooter at 10:13 a.m. but have not said precisely what time they arrived, and the edited bodycam footage didn’t include time stamps.
-A police spokesperson didn’t respond to an email Tuesday asking when they arrived or whether any version of the video includes time stamps.
+Police said they got the call about a shooter at 10:13 a.m.
+The edited bodycam footage didn’t include time stamps.
+A police spokesperson didn’t respond to an email Tuesday asking when they arrived.

 During the news conference, Drake did not answer a question directly about how many minutes it took police to arrive.
 At about 10:24 a.m., 11 minutes after the call was received, officers engaged the suspect, he said.